 After completing the Associate of Science in Animal Science Dairy Specialization, students may continue their studies by completing a bachelor’s degree in Animal Sciences at the Ohio State Columbus campus.
 Those who graduate with a major in Animal Science Dairy Specialization or Animal Sciences may start a dairy operation of their own, return to their home farm, or manage others’ operations.
 Graduates also work in allied industries such as breed associations, artificial insemination organizations, feed companies, equipment companies, research laboratories, meat-packing and animal product processing plants, government agencies, biotechnical industries, and in the business aspects of chemical and pharmaceutical companies.

 At Ohio State ATI students have access to a wide range of facilities and equipment, including:

 1,700-acre farm laboratory

-A free-stall barn which houses a registered herd of 120 high-producing Holstein, Jersey, and Brown Swiss milking cows.
+A free-stall barn which houses a registered herd of 115 high-producing Holstein and Jersey milking cows.
 ATI’s dairy herd is a multiple year recipient of the Holstein Association USA’s Progressive Breeder Award, American Jersey Cattle Association’s high JPI herd recognition, and Brown Swiss Cattle Breeder’s Top 25% Genetic Herd recognition

-A fully automated double-ten parallel milking parlor equipped with electronic identification and computerized milk weight recording
+A fully automated double-eight parallel milking parlor equipped with electronic identification and computerized milk weight recording

 Computerized feeding system monitors TMR ration mixing, feeder efficiency, and feed inventory and calculates economic ratios